Top Ten Movie Roles Turned Down by Notable Actors

 This action-packed movie about Spartan gladiators in Rome would have looked much different if Mel Gibson had accepted the role.
 The rumor is that he turned it down, however, feeling he was too old to play the Roman, Maximus.
 Despite being only 43 then, Gibson went on to other projects like Passion of the Christ, which is up there with Gibson's most memorable works.

-Russell Crowe went on to play the lead in this film and with one vicious kick and the line “We are Sparta!” cemented his action-packed career.
+Russell Crowe went on to play the lead in this film, perhaps forecasting his latest turn as Zeus in Thor: Love & Thunder.

 Image Credit: Shutterstock.